taulukointipalvelut/utab-core/README.md

 ## Attention

+1. Summarize returns incomplete results.
+On the contrary Compile returns complete results

 1. All return values from database functions can be treated as Promise objects

-1. All callbacks should take (error, retval[s]) as arguments.

 1. Expected total round num is 1 ~ 6.